EmreKaradag/UI-Specification-Document/UI SPECIFICATION DOCUMENT.md

 - #### New User Input Field
   - Input field will be on the right side of the page
   -  Input field's title have a light shade of grey just like admin panel
-  -  Textfields will have rectangular border shape but borders with circular corners can be used as well for the sake of material design
+  -  Textfields will have rectangular border shape but borders with circular corners can be used as well for a more material design oriented approach
-  -  User Roles field will be a Dropdown menu component and it's content's background will have the primary color on mouseover event.
+  -  User Roles field will be a Dropdown menu component and it's content's background will have the primary color on a mouseover event.
-  -  User Roles field will also have a hint text to distinguish from text fields.
+  -  User Roles field will also have a hint text to be distinguished from text fields.
   -  A simple Ticbox will be added with the same properties as "Hide Disabled User" box for registering users as enabled.
 - #### Registered User Data Grid
   - Data Grid will be on the left side of the page
-  - Data Grid will have 1:1 ratio horizontally with Input Field
+  - Data Grid will have a horizontal ratio of 1:1 with Input Field
-  - Data Grid will have user's data types as column titles and user will be available to sort data rows by the selected column.
+  - Data Grid will have user's data types as column titles and user will be able to sort data rows by the selected column.
 Thus, appropriate sort icon should be added besides column titles.
   - Data rows will have white and a lighter shade of primary color as background colors to not blend in together.